ShivamKrGupta/Getting_and_Cleaning_Data-Course-Project/CodeBook.md

 **Note:** Each feature vector is a row in the text file.
 Moreover, features are normalized and bounded within [-1,1].
 ## About the Tidy Data
 As stated above, the Raw Data has 561 columns in each of the two sets of data - train dataset and test dataset.
-The desired tidy data (which the given R script obtains) has the following feature:
+The desired tidy data (which the given R script obtains) has the following feature:<br>
-1. The two datasets are merged together.
+1. The two datasets are merged together.<br>
-2. Tidy dataset comprises average of mean and standard deviation values for each subject-activity pair.
+2. Tidy dataset comprises average of mean and standard deviation values for each subject-activity pair. <br>
-3. Each Column has a descriptive name.
+3. Each Column has a descriptive name.<br>
 4. The activities in the data set have descriptive names.
-(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+(WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)<br>

 ## Analysis Done
 The R script performs following analysis on the Raw Data to yield the Tidy Data: